-- Buckelew Programs: Providence financially supports a specialized navigator position in this behavioral health CBO to assist youth and families of adult loved ones with mental health/substance use challenges in navigating the complex system of care, connecting to needed mental health and substance use treatment and services, and advocating for patient equity.
-A special focus is on Latino/a, LGBTQI and other underserved populations. - Humanidad Therapy & Education Services: Providence financially supports a specialized navigator position in this Latino/a -serving behavioral health CBO to assist youth and families of adult loved ones with mental health/substance use challenges in navigating the complex system of care, in connecting to needed mental health and substance use treatment and services, and in advocating for patient equity.
-A special focus is on Latino/a, LGBTQI and other underserved populations. - NAMI Sonoma: Providence financially supports a Community Engagement Coordinator in this central community information and referral behavioral health CBO.
+- Buckelew Programs: Providence CHI financially supports a specialized navigator position in this behavioral health CBO to assist youth and families of adult loved ones with mental health/substance use challenges in navigating the complex system of care, connecting to needed mental health and substance use treatment and services, and advocating for patient equity.
+A special focus is on Latino/a, LGBTQI and other underserved populations. - Humanidad Therapy & Education Services: Providence CHI financially supports a specialized navigator position in this Latino/a -serving behavioral health CBO to assist youth and families of adult loved ones with mental health/substance use challenges in navigating the complex system of care, in connecting to needed mental health and substance use treatment and services, and in advocating for patient equity.
+A special focus is on Latino/a, LGBTQI, and other underserved populations. - NAMI Sonoma: Providence CHI financially supports a Community Engagement Coordinator in this central community information and referral behavioral health CBO.
 NAMI is the "front door" for many in the community seeking behavioral health services and assistance.
-As part of this overall

-- system capacity-building initiative, this position connects with the other system navigation resources being embedded in other CBOs and conducts pro-active outreach to underserved communities to draw in those in need of behavioral health services but who otherwise would not come forward and seek access. - Humanidad Therapy & Education Services and La Luz Center: Providence financially supports a bilingual mental health clinician from Humanidad to provide individual and group therapy sessions for clients of La Luz Center, a multi-service social services CBO serving Latino/a, farmworker, and undocumented population in the Boyes Hot Springs area of Sonoma Valley. - Committee on the Shelterless (COTS): Providence financially supports an embedded mental health social worker in COTS' Mary Isaak Center homeless shelter to train and educate shelter staff on dealing with clients experiencing mental health issues, to run groups for clients to surface and discuss their mental health issues, and to connect clients to mental health and social support services.
+As part of this overall system capacity-building initiative, this position connects with the other system navigation resources being embedded in other CBOs and conducts proactive outreach to underserved communities to draw in those in need of behavioral health services but who otherwise would not come forward and seek access. - Committee on the Shelterless (COTS): Providence CHI financially supports an embedded mental health social worker in COTS' Mary Isaak Center homeless shelter to train and educate shelter staff on dealing with clients experiencing mental health issues, to run groups for clients to